TSavo/Unity-MCP/docs/query-tool.md

 - Keep queries simple and focused
 - Use the execute_code tool for more complex operations
 - Use appropriate timeouts for queries that might take a long time to execute
+- Be aware of the differences between Edit Mode and Play Mode when querying Unity objects